Price: Free To Join

 - No Experience Required.
 Easy for newbies to get started with gaining experience here.
 Some transcribing companies want 2 years minimum experience, not here at CastingWords.
 If it’s the sort of work you enjoy it’s a great platform to build your resume on.

 - CastingWords pay you through PayPal and the minimum is a dollar.
 Love PayPal and the low amount, great payment features.
-They also pay the PayPal fees, so you get all the money you earned.
+They also pay the PayPal fees (which is usually 4% fyi), so you get all the money you earned.
 Not a lot of companies do that.

-- Compensated for hard to understand audio, either accent or low volume or background noise.
+- Compensated for hard to understand audio, either a hard to understand accent or low volume or background noise.
 These are best left to experience transcribers.

 - Difficult audio is clearly labeled…but some does slip through.

 - Some audio is exciting or interesting.

 - You are rewarded per job for a high grade, which is called bonus pay.
 Anything above a grade of 6 will earn bonus pay.
 It pays 3.0x the reward for a nine score.

 - If you live in a foreign country, you probably can work for CastingWords.
 There list is very long for countries that they allow to work from.

 - A nice overall layout of the site.
 Everything is easy to find.

 - Different jobs available not just transcribing.
 There is also Editing, grading and audio assessment.